featureform/featureform/docs/quickstart-gcp.md

 # Quickstart (GCP)

-This quickstart will walk through creating a few simple features, labels, and a training set using Bigquery and Firestore.
+This quickstart will walk through creating a few simple features, labels, and a training set using BigQuery and Firestore.
 We will use a transaction fraud training set.

 ### Requirements